 A hearty and healthy breakfast that’s quick to make, this quinoa porridge with mixed berries is a great way to start your day!
+This is an easy gluten free breakfast option that’s allergy friendly and tasty.

 I like to top my quinoa breakfast cereal with fresh berries, pumpkin seeds, cacao nibs, and a drizzle of maple syrup.
 Sometimes I add a bit of shredded coconut, too, and it’s also so delicious with peaches.
 I recently found these maple sea salt pumpkin seeds and I can’t stop eating them – so tasty!